CoBrALab/ODC-Mouse-Forms/README.md

     ```
     corepack enable
     ```

-2. Change to the mouse form viewer directory
+2. Install packages

     ```
-    cd mouse-form-viewer
-    ```
-3. Install packages

-    ```
     pnpm install
     ```
-4. Run Localhost instance with this command
+3. Run Localhost instance with this command

     ```
     pnpm dev
     ```
-5. Access the form links on locally hosted web page
+4. Access the form links on locally hosted web page

     Links to the forms are now accessible on the local webpage, which is hosted on http://localhost:5173/ by default